cap-js/docs/guides/databases.md

 ### Location of CSV Files

-CSV files can be located in the folders _db/data_ and _test/data_ as well as in any _data_ subfolder of a CDS file.
-The file must be part of the compiled model.
+CSV files can be located in the folders _db/data_ and _test/data_ as well as in any _data_ subfolder of a CDS file if that file is part of the compiled model.

 The following conventions apply:
-* CSV file location:
-  * _db/data_ and _test/data_ folders, distinguish between sample data and real initial data
-  * _data_ subfolder of any CDS model file
 * Each file contains data for one entity.
 * File names must follow the pattern _namespace-entity.csv_. <br>
   Pattern for nested entities: _namespace-entity.nestedEntity.csv_. <br>